MrCatNerd/xab/README.md

 ---

 ## Introduction
-xab (X11 Animated Background) is an animated wallpaper setter for X11 that strives to be as feature complete as possible while maintaining reasonable resource usage
+xab (X11 Animated Background) is an overkill animated wallpaper setter for X11 that strives to be as feature complete as possible
 <!-- TODO: video -->

 #### Supported file formats